Protect Your Personal Data When Applying For a Loan Online

 Did you know that when applying online for a loan, your personal data – like your name, address, date of birth and card details can be exposed to thousands of people out there who do not have your best interests in mind?
 Being proactive and knowing what to look out for on a website when applying for a loan is one of the best things you can do to keep your information secure.
 You can save yourself from so much unnecessary trouble.

 At Family Money we have noticed there has been an explosion of brokers and affiliates out there with many of them only interested in selling your applications on.
 The effort they put in to protect your personal data is very little.

 In this article we list 5 things you should look out for when applying for a loan.
 Read it and it will save yourself from the many shoddy brokers, hackers and viruses lurking out there on the web.

 1. FCA Authorisation Number – An Absolute MUST!

 This is usually the biggest tell-tale!
 If there is no FCA AUTHORISATION NUMBER on the website, we advise you to go to the exit button at the top of the page and get out right away!
 A legit short term loan company will display their FCA authorisation number in a prominent place and if you still feel unsure about them, you can search the company name or number on the FCA website.

 You should avoid websites that put the authorisation number on a picture.
 If you can’t click on it or at least copy & paste it, you should surely avoid it.
-The Cashfloat Security Center has a list of bad sites they have discovered.
-If you are not sure about a company you can try to check this list to see if they are mentioned there.
+If you are not sure about a scheme you can try use this tool to see if it is a potential scam.

 2. Spot & Avoid “Appointed representative”